creme332/creamy-notes/_posts/2022-07-07-criss-cross-multiplication.md

 Return answer
 ```

-### Case 2 : `b` has fewer digits than `a`
+### Case 2 : $b$ has fewer digits than $a$
-This case could be eliminated if we simply make both `a` and `b` the same length initially by adding leading zeros to `b`.
+This case could be eliminated if we simply make both $a$ and $b$ the same length initially by adding leading zeros to $b$.
 However, this approach is time-consuming because there will be unnecessary and will introduce leading zeros in our final answer which must be removed.

 To bypass this problem, we simply reduce the total number of steps and the number of single digit products at each step to eliminate cases where the 1-digit multiplication involves a leading zero.